syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Appearance.md

 ## Custom Palette

-SfChart provides option which enables you to define your own color with your preferred order for the palette, using [`CustomPalette`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html#Syncfusion_Windows_Forms_Chart_ChartControl_CustomPalette) as shown in the following code example.
+Chart control provides option which enables you to define your own color with your preferred order for the palette, using [`CustomPalette`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html#Syncfusion_Windows_Forms_Chart_ChartControl_CustomPalette) as shown in the following code example.

 {% tabs %}
 {% highlight c# %}